Ardıçlı, Gercüş

 Ardıçlı (Ecibê) is a village in the Gercüş District of the Batman Province in Turkey.
 The village is populated by Kurds of the Habezbenî tribe and had a population of 209 in 2021 and its population density is 53 inhabitants per km^{2}.
+The village is located at an elevation of about 1,050 meters (3,445 feet) above sea level.

 History

 Its first recorded mention was in 1920, where it used to be called Acîb, afterwards its name would be changed again as Aciya in 1977.
 It isn't known when the village changed its name to the modern-day Ardıçlı.

 Geography

 The village is 81 km away from Batman city center and 21 km away from the Gercüş district center.